gbmhunter/blog/content/pages/electronics/components/capacitors/_index.md

 ## Sphere Capacitance

 {{< figure src="/images/electronics-misc/diagram-for-sphere-capacitance-equation.png" caption="Diagram for the sphere-to-infinity capacitance equation.
-Image from http://www.capsense.com/capsense-wp.pdf." caption-position="bottom" width="320px" >}}
+Image from http://www.capsense.com/capsense-wp.pdf."  width="320px" >}}

 The capacitance of a single sphere, again, with a ground at infinity is: